 Lower monthly premiums | ❌ | ✅ |

 For example, if a tree branch falls on your car, comprehensive coverage would cover repairs.
-However, if you swerve to avoid being hit by a falling branch and you hit a tree, collision coverage would cover repairs.
+However, if you swerve to avoid being hit by a falling branch and you hit a tree, collision coverage would pay for repairs.

 If your car is deemed to be totaled, you are likely to receive the value of your car from the insurance company, but you should check with your insurance policy and company to understand your agreement.